UP TO 14 GUESTS

 - Warm Springs

-One of our favorite tours, this one is dedicated to those who fell in the name of freedom.
+One of our favorite tours, dedicated to those who fell in the name of freedom.
 This special tour was designed to accommodate those interested in ancient Greek battles, those who want to discover two major battlefields of the Persian wars, the plane of Marathon and Thermopylae.

 Heading back to Athens we will stop at the coastal town of Kammena Vourla, where we will enjoy a relaxing, traditional Greek lunch by the sea.
 And to terminate the tour we will drive back to Athens safe and sound.